 * Berkman allegedly misled investors pre-Facebook IPO

-* Berkman charged with four criminal fraud counts
+* Charged with four criminal fraud counts by U.S. Attorney

 * SEC files related civil charges